nguyenanhtuan1102/resume-screening-app/README.md

 ```

 ### 2. Load dataset:
-Loads the resume dataset stored in a CSV file named "UpdatedResumeDataSet.csv" into a Pandas DataFrame named ```df```
+This section involves loading the resume dataset from a CSV file into a Pandas DataFrame named ```df```.
+The dataset contains information about job applicants, including their resumes and corresponding job categories.

 ``` bash
 df = pd.read_csv("UpdatedResumeDataSet.csv")